Volatar/Group7-repo-projects/Selenium Lab/Lab Documentation/8 Web Driver Integration instructions.md

 ## Integration of the Edge Driver

-1.We will jump into the setup and integration of Edge driver with the Selenium framework to automate the Microsoft Edge browser.
+1. We will jump into the setup and integration of Edge driver with the Selenium framework to automate the Microsoft Edge browser.
 Hence we will start by creating a Python file named “automation_script_selenium.py” and open it in Visual Studio Code.

-2.Finally, we will integrate the Edge driver with the Selenium framework to open a browser session.
+2. Finally, we will integrate the Edge driver with the Selenium framework to open a browser session.
 Here we will open the browser and then navigate to a web page (https://www.lambdatest.com) with an automation script.

 #### Python Code: